 |1||This term, students in fourth grade began with Daily Language Trivia outside of my classroom.
 (This is the official “English/ Spanish/ Spanglish” zone, as opposed to the “Spanish-only zone” inside my room.)
 Here, students learned basic facts such as: How many Spanish-speaking countries are there in the world?
 (21); How many languages are there in the world?
 (7,000); What are the top three most-spoken languages in the world?
 In what order?
 (Mandarin Chinese, Spanish, English); What about online?
 (English reigns!); etc.|

 Inside the classroom, fourth graders were transported to another world–or Spanish speaking country, at least.
-Immersion can feel like another world, though; sans words, you lose your personality, your power to express yourself how you want to.
+Immersion can feel like another world, though; sans words, you lose your personality, your sense of identity, your power to express yourself how you want to.
 Students did really well with this.
 First, they reviewed a Spanish News Show from last year and made a miniature volcano as a “news story” to tap into their science unit (Calbuco, Chile).
 Next, they learned about Easter Island all in the target language, and even made clay sculptures of the famous statues and Rongorongo tablets.

 In the tech realm, students continued (from last year) working on the Duolingo language- learning app; but this time around, they are working as a team to earn a huge number of XP (points) over an eight week timespan, in what is called a Classroom Quest.
 All of this is in preparation and gearing up for the main event this year, THE SPANISH PLAY.
 Near the end of the quarter, fourth graders made and submitted audition videos for the play, and were given a broad overview of the plot.
 They are all excited to begin the work!
 Gracias for a great term.